Metro Detroit Events Happening November 2 & 3, 2019

 The Henry Ford Museum

-Explore fascinating exhibits that tell the history of American life including “Your Place in Time”.
+Explore fascinating exhibits that tell the history of American life and innovation.
 View transportation exhibits, the Rosa Parks bus, the chair where Lincoln was assassinated, jewelry, clocks, furniture and more.
 Glimpse the Henry Ford Museum glass collection here.

 Enjoy this amazing outdoor museum featuring historic buildings of famous Americans including Thomas Edison’s Menlo Park complex, the Wright Brother’s homestead and bicycle shop, the Heinze house, Lincoln’s courthouse, Henry Ford’s birthplace and more.
 Watch glassblowers demonstrate their craft daily; learn more about their glass artisans here.